Donatello-Leonardo-Michelangelo-Raphael/Convex_Optimization/README.md

 # Convex_Optimization
-Solutions to Convex Optimization problems using the CVX subroutine in Matlab
+Solutions to recovery of piecewise constant signals from noisy data (SOCP) and matrix completion problem (SDP) posed as Convex Optimization problems